artistic director of h2dance

 Butterfly belly, Faked and Silent Movie as well as Stair works.

-a strong interest in physical theatre, circus theatre, live art and contemporary
+interest in physical theatre, circus theatre, live art and contemporary

 dance theatre.
 She is passionate about supporting emerging artists in